 Instead, let’s take a moment and recognize that despite the fact you have a license to practice law, none of you really have any clue what you’re going to do next or how you’re going to do it.
-And you definitely lack the bare minimum of experience that turns the license to practice law into something other than a license to commit malpractice and take your client from a million dollar house on the hill to eating Vienna sausages and saltine crackers in the local trailer park, right?
+And you definitely lack the bare minimum of experience that turns the license to practice law into something other than a license to commit malpractice.
+If you don’t have any real-world experience, how are you going to get your first clients?
+Who’s going to trust a babyface lawyer who has only ever done exams.
+Even if you do get clients, do you know how to stay within data compliance and protection laws?
+Do you know where to go to hire Legal IT Services?
+Or are you going to get fined thousands for not securing your IT system?
+At the end of the day, without real experience, you might end up taking your client from a million dollar house on the hill to eating Vienna sausages and saltine crackers in the local trailer park, right?
 Right.
-Don’t even try that “getting offended” shit with me here.
-You still have concepts like “truth” and “justice” ringing in your fucking ears from all the idealistic law school professors that never once in their lives did a client intake.
+Don’t even try that “getting offended” stuff with me here.
+You still have concepts like “truth” and “justice” ringing in your ears from all the idealistic law school professors that never once in their lives did a client intake.
 You, folks, are fresh-eyed and happy people.
-And I’m here to put an end to that shit right the fuck now.
+And I’m here to put an end to that right now.

-So why don’t you little pricks settle into your high chairs and straighten the tie on your Baby’s First Real Suit as Boozy tells you some shit you need to know in the real world of the day-to-day shit lawyer.
-Because, brothers and sisters, it’s about fucking time someone did.
+So why don’t you little pricks settle into your high chairs and straighten the tie on your Baby’s First Real Suit as Boozy tells you some stuff you need to know in the real world of the day-to-day lawyer.
+Because, brothers and sisters, it’s about time someone did.

 Continue reading “So You Passed The Bar, Part 1 – Still Not A Lawyer Yet”